mh37/Argos/Reports/TestResults.md

 **Results:**
-I identified three SSIDs belonging to the test subject.
-The phone sent them out twice under two different SSIDs.
-It was possible to crossreference two of the SSIDs with accurate geographical coordinates.
+I identified five SSIDs belonging to the device owner.
+The phone sent probe requests out twice under two different MAC addresses.
+It was possible to crossreference two of the SSIDs with accurate geographical coordinates plus two other requests wiht SSIDs belonging to the University where the testing was done.